dotansimha/graphql-code-generator/docs/generated-config/typescript-react-apollo.md

 ### reactApolloVersion (`2 | 3`, default value: `2`)

-Customized the output by enabling/disabling the HOC.
+Sets the version of react-apollo.

 #### Usage Example